 It felt like many angels had been waiting for us to come here for this moment for a very long time.

-I had an overwhelming feeling that Grace’s husband was supposed to be the one to pray and prophesy about what’s to come, because as it turned out, he had ancestors that were directly a part of the Cane Ridge revival.
+I had an overwhelming sense that Grace’s husband was supposed to be the one to pray and prophesy about what’s to come, because as it turned out, he had ancestors that were directly a part of the Cane Ridge revival.

 We also realized that both he and my husband’s ancestors came over on the Mayflower together.